polettix/Ordeal-Model/README.md

 # DESCRIPTION

-This module allows you to manage cards and group them into decks.
+This document is about `Ordeal::Model`, a module allows you to manage cards and group them into decks.
 The main goal is to provide an easy mean to shuffle decks and get some cards out of them.

-## Random Source Selection

-FIXME add material
+In the document you will find a reference for the main module.
+If you are interested into _using_ it, head to [Ordeal::Model::Tutorial](https://metacpan.org/pod/Ordeal::Model::Tutorial) which provides a gentler introduction.

 # METHODS